Transcendental Brauer groups of products of CM elliptic curves: Introduction

-\end{theorem} Theorem \ref{thm:Brauer-Maninset} shows that a transcendental Brauer element gives rise to a Brauer-Manin obstruction to weak approximation on $X$.
-Furthermore, the obstruction coming from this transcendental element is the sole reason for the failure of weak approximation on $X$.

 The structure of the paper is as follows.
 Section \ref{compute} is devoted to the computation of the transcendental part of the Brauer group of $E\times E$ for a CM elliptic curve $E$.
 Section \ref{examples} contains applications of these results to special cases and explicit examples.
-In Section \ref{obstruction}, we compute the Brauer-Manin obstruction to weak approximation on $\Kum(E\times E)$ for $E/\bbQ$ (a quadratic twist of) the elliptic curve with affine equation $y^2=x^3+2$.
+The proof of Theorem \ref{thm:quadratictwist} is carried out in Section \ref{Kummer}.
+In Section \ref{obstruction}, we compute the Brauer-Manin obstruction to weak approximation on $\Kum(E\times E)$ for $E/\bbQ$ (a quadratic twist of) the elliptic curve with affine equation \mbox{$y^2=x^3+2$}, leading to a proof of Theorem \ref{thm:Brauer-Maninset}.

-\begin{notation}
+\subsection{Notation}

 We fix the following notation.

 \\

 For any $c\in\bbZ_{>0}$, we use the following notation. \\